-May 2, 2026 – Special Election (Municipal Elections)
+May 26, 2026 – Primary Runoff Election

-Election Day: Saturday, May 2nd, 2026
+Election Day: Tuesday, May 26, 2026

-Last Day to Register to Vote: Thursday, April 2, 2026
+Last Day to Register to Vote: Monday, April 27, 2026

-First Day of Early Voting by Personal Appearance: Monday, April 20, 2026 – NO VOTING on Tuesday, April 21, 2026
+First Day of Early Voting by Personal Appearance: Monday, May 18, 2026

-Last Day to Apply for Ballot by Mail (received, not postmarked): Monday, April 20, 2026
+Last Day to Apply for Ballot by Mail (received, not postmarked): Friday, May 15, 2026

-Last Day of Early Voting by Personal Appearance: Tuesday, April 28, 2026
+Last Day of Early Voting by Personal Appearance: Friday, May 22, 2026

-Early Voting Dates & Hours:
+Election Day Voting Dates & Hours:

-Tuesday, April 21, 2026
+Tuesday, May 26, 2026

 7:00AM to 7:00PM

-Early Voting Locations:
+Election Day Voting Locations:

-Austin: Anderson Mill Limited District, 11500 El Salido Pkwy, 78750, Room A
+Austin: Anderson Mill Limited District, 11500 El Salido Pkwy., 78750, Room A

-Cedar Park: Cedar Park Recreation Center, 1435 Main St, 78613, San Gabriel Room
+Cedar Park: Cedar Park Recreation Center, 1435 Main St., 78613, San Gabriel Room

-Cedar Park: Lakeline Oaks MUD, 1000 Old Mill Rd, 78613, Board Room
+Cedar Park: Lakeline Oaks MUD, 1000 Old Mill Rd., 78613, Board Room

 Georgetown: Georgetown Annex, 100 Wilco Way, 78626, HR Room 108

-Georgetown: Georgetown Fire Station #6, 6700 Williams Dr, 78633, Community Room
+Georgetown: Georgetown Fire Station #6, 6700 Williams Dr., 78633, Community Room

-Georgetown: The Oaks Community Center – Sun City, 301 Del Webb Blvd, 78633, The Oaks Room
+Georgetown: The Oaks Community Center Sun City, 301 Del Webb Blvd., 78633, Oaks Room

-Georgetown: Georgetown ISD Technology Bldg., 603 Lakeway Dr, 78628, Large Conference Room
+Georgetown: Georgetown ISD Technology Bldg., 603 Lakeway Dr., 78628, Large Conference Room

-Hutto: Hutto Discovery United Methodist Church, 350 Ed Schmidt Blvd, 78634, Meeting Room 1 (A & B)
+Hutto: Hutto Discovery United Methodist Church, 350 Ed Schmidt Blvd., 78634, Meeting Room 1 (A & B)

-Liberty Hill: Liberty Hill ISD Gym Annex, 301 Forrest St, 78642, Gymnasium
+Liberty Hill: Liberty Hill ISD Gym Annex, 301 Forrest St., 78642, Annex Gym

-Round Rock: Allen R Baca Center, 301 W Bagdad Ave, 78664, Meeting Room 3
+Round Rock: Allen R. Baca Center, 301 W Bagdad Ave.
+Bldg.
+2, 78664, Meeting Room 3

 Round Rock: Sleep Inn and Suites, 1980 S IH 35, 78681, Meeting Room

-Taylor: Taylor City Hall, 400 Porter St, 76574, Auditorium
+Taylor: Taylor City Hall, 400 Porter St., 76574, Auditorium

 For more information on early voting, including polling place wait times, go to the Williamson County Elections website.